omarsbu/1MHz-Bandwidth-Oscilloscope/README.md

 attenuation, and dynamic upsampling and downsampling.

 - A USB port outputs 5V of power so that an external microcontroller can be connected.
 The ADC output can also be read by an external microcontroller or FPGA.
-Control signals can also be sent to the analog front to control signal conditioning
+Header connectors can be used to read data from the analog front end and send control siignals to control signal conditioning.